tveyben/boxstarter/README.md

   - Enter your account password so BoxStarter can reboot and login in again
     - If you don't trust the script change your password after installation (eg. use a "throw away one time password")
       - NB.: Password cannot be `blank`  :-)
-    - Type ENTER to start the actual installation

 - Sit back and enjoy the "working smart - not hard"
     - There will be a few reboots